rs1myers/hugotufte2/content/essay/this-essay/_index.md

 ---

 This evolving essay explores an emerging framework or way of thinking about consciousness and reality---briefly, that mind is not a late-evolving byproduct of matter, but a fundamental dimension of existence.

 The draft currently includes the Prologue and a couple of early section.
 More sections will be added over time.

-PDF files are available for download for most sections (see below)

-I'm grateful for any comments:  rsm (at) 137fsc.net
+I'm always interested in thoughtful comments:  rsm (at) 137fsc.net

-## Read Online

 - [Prologue (Dec.
 13): ](/essay/prologue_dec_13_hugo/).
 [PDF: Prologue](/pdfs/prologue_dec_13_pdf.pdf)
 - [Chapter 1: From Cosmos to Machine](/essay/chap_1_nov_28b_hugo/)  [(PDF:Introduction)